 How to get your school bus technology to pay for itself with Medicaid Reimbursements

-What many schools aren't aware of is the availability of the Medicaid School Based Services (SBS) program which includes reimbursement for transporting eligible special needs students to offset the cost of transportation services.
-Currently, each Medicaid-eligible student with an Individual Education Plan (IEP) is eligible for $500-$1000 reimbursement back to the school.
-With the right systems in place, some schools are receiving hundreds of thousands of dollars per year in reimbursements.
-With these funds sitting on the table, gaining easy access to them should be a no-brainer.
+Many schools aren't aware of the availability of the Medicaid School Based Services (SBS) program, which includes financial reimbursement for transporting eligible special needs students to offset the cost of transportation services.
+Or, even if they’re aware of the program, they’re concerned that the time and effort required to determine eligibility, pulling the data and filing the paperwork will be undermined by an audit that doesn’t meet the documentation requirements.
+However, each Medicaid-eligible student with an Individual Education Plan (IEP) is currently eligible for $500 to $1000 in yearly reimbursement back to the school.

-Let technology do the heavy lifting and eliminate the complexities and audit risk associated with manual reporting for Medicaid reimbursement.
+Let technology do the heavy lifting.
+Eliminate the complexities and audit risk associated with manual reporting for Medicaid reimbursement.
 The value of a RFID card-based student tracking system goes beyond special needs students.
-Schools can implement it to help keep all their school bus riding students safer with real-time child checks delivering peace of mind regarding where students are.
+Schools can implement it to help keep all student riders on their bus safer with real-time child checks for peace of mind.

 About Zonar Founded in 2001, Zonar has pioneered smart fleet management solutions throughout trucking and vocational industries.
 Zonar helps fleets of all sizes maximize the use of their assets with technology solutions dedicated to improving compliance, efficiency, maintenance, safety, and tracking.
 Cloud-based services with open APIs drive Zonar’s smart fleet solutions by making it easy for fleet owners and managers to stay connected to their fleets and operators to dispatch.
 Headquartered in Seattle and part of the Continental AG family—a global leader in automotive technology—Zonar also has a Technology Development Center in downtown Seattle, a regional office in Cincinnati and a distribution center outside of Atlanta.